 - Make sure your doctor knows about all the medicines, vitamins, or herbal supplements you take.
 This means anything you take with or without a prescription.

-- Get a flu shot each year.
+- Stay up to date on your COVID-19 vaccines.
+Get a flu shot each year.
 And get any other shots your doctor suggests.

 Care for yourself at home